enkidevs/curriculum/go/intro/variables-and-constants/shorthand-for-defining-variables.md

 name := "Stefan"
 ```

-As you can see above, the shorthand method is much shorter, however it only works on the function level.
+As you can see above, the shorthand method is much shorter, however, it only works on the function level.

 This is because the package level can only start with reserved keywords like `func`, `var`, `package` and more.